Inverse Functions

 What are Inverse Functions? ๐ค

-, the following compositions hold true [5.10]:
+Formally, for a function f and its inverse fโปยน, the following compositions hold true [5.10]:

 - (fโปยน โฆ f)(x) = fโปยน(f(x)) = x ๐ (Start with

-!) - (f โฆ fโปยน)(x) = f(fโปยน(x)) = x ๐ (Start with
+x, applyf, thenfโปยน, and you’re back tox!) - (f โฆ fโปยน)(x) = f(fโปยน(x)) = x ๐ (Start with

-, and you’re also back tox
+x, applyfโปยน, thenf, and you’re also back tox!)

 The “One-to-One” Rule: A Crucial Requirement! โ๏ธ

-must be a one-to-one function [5.10].
+For an inverse function to exist, the original function f must be a one-to-one function [5.10].
 What does “one-to-one” mean? ๐ค

 - A function

-is one-to-one (or injective) if each element in its input set (domain) maps to a distinct element in its output set (range) [1.6.1].
+fis one-to-one (or injective) if each element in its input set (domain) maps to a distinct element in its output set (range) [1.6.1].
 In simpler terms, no two different inputs can produce the same output. ๐ โโ๏ธ๐ โโ๏ธ - Emoji Analogy: Imagine a class where every student has a unique student ID ๐.
 If two students had the same ID, you wouldn’t know which student to find if you only had the ID!

 - Graphical Test: The Horizontal Line Test ๐โก๏ธ๐